brather1ng/RePoE/docs/stat_translations.md

 ### `stat_translations.json`

 Maps stat ids together with their values to human-readable text.
 This is the text that appears on items in-game.

-The file only completely covers equipment item stats.
+The file only completely covers equipment item stats (everything but chest, gem, area, sextant, passive skill tree, leaguestone and monster stats).
+The other files starting with `stat_translations_` cover other stats:

+- `stat_translations_areas.json` covers stats on areas.
+- `stat_translations_atlas.json` covers sextant stats as shown on the Atlas.

 The file is an array of translation objects.
 Each object contains one more stat ids that are translated together (`ids`) and the translation information (only to